-WITH THIS COLUMN, we salute brilliant brisket and new brews news, take a look at former strip-club/dive-bar the Clermont Lounge and its plans to go upscale (!!!), and report the brick-and-mortar demise of corn dogs and boozy milkshakes in Avondale Estates.
+WITH THIS COLUMN, we salute brilliant brisket and new brew news and report the brick-and-mortar demise of corn dogs and boozy milkshakes in Avondale Estates.
 Grab a snack, and read on.

 That waft of smoldering hickory you smell near downtown’s Mercedes-Benz Stadium comes from 4 RIVERS SMOKEHOUSE, a Florida export from pit master JOHN RIVERS.
 Rivers retired as president of a multibillion-dollar health-care company to perfect his love of Texas-style brisket.

 With 13 locations now running in Florida, Atlanta now gets its own version, in a refurbished 1915 firehouse on the West Side.
 The smoker produces brisket, chicken, St. Louis ribs, burnt ends and even brontosaurus-size beef ribs.
 The sides — sweet potato casserole, fried okra, baked cheese grits and Brunswick stew — are bona-fide barbecue stuff.
 Sandwiches like the Texas Destroyer (made with brisket), barbecue brisket tacos and a smokehouse Cuban sandwich show that 4 Rivers can crank out the meats and put them together in amazing ways.
 For dessert: banana pudding made with Nilla wafers.